OvertCoffee/ruuvi-hass.io/README.md

 # Quickstart

-Note: If you're not using HASS.io official image, please check bellow the pre-requisites before continuing.
+Note: If you're not using HASS.io official image, please check the [pre-requisites](#Non-HASS.io-installations) below before continuing.

 How to get started:

 1. Copy the contents of `custom_components` in this repo to `<config folder>/custom_components` (but do **not** change `configuration.yaml` yet).
 2. Restart HA to install the custom component and all the dependencies.
-3. Add the sensors to `configuration.yaml` according to the instructions bellow.
+3. Add the sensors to `configuration.yaml` according to the instructions below.
 4. Restart HA again

 ## Configuration